neilhwatson/evolve_cfengine_freelib/HOWTO.md

 Where 192.0.2.100 is another CFEngine server, but not the one that the agent is bootstrapped to.

-The extension of the template file will determine if it is treated at a CFEngine template (.tmp) or a mustache template (.mus).
+The extension of the template file will determine if it is treated as a CFEngine template (.tmp) or a mustache template (.mus).

 ### Copying a file